Smoke detector: Commercial

 Commercial smoke detectors are either conventional or addressable, and are connected to security alarm or fire alarm systems controlled by fire alarm control panels (FACP).
-These are the most common type of detector, and are usually significantly more expensive than single-station battery-operated residential smoke alarms.
+These are the most common type of detector and are usually significantly more expensive than single-station battery-operated residential smoke alarms.
 They are used in most commercial and industrial facilities and other places such as ships and trains, but are also part of some security alarm systems in homes.
-These detectors do not need to have built in alarms, as alarm systems can be controlled by the connected FACP, which will set off relevant alarms, and can also implement complex functions such as a staged evacuation.
+These detectors do not need to have built-in alarms, as alarm systems can be controlled by the connected FACP, which will set off relevant alarms, and can also implement complex functions such as a staged evacuation.

 Conventional

 The word "conventional" is slang used to distinguish the method used to communicate with the control unit in newer addressable systems.
 So-called "conventional detectors" are smoke detectors used in older interconnected systems and resemble electrical switches by their way of working.
 These detectors are connected in parallel to the signaling path so that the current flow is monitored to indicate a closure of the circuit path by any connected detector when smoke or other similar environmental stimuli sufficiently influences any detector.
 The resulting increase in current flow (or a dead short) is interpreted and processed by the control unit as a confirmation of the presence of smoke and a fire alarm signal is generated.
-In a conventional system, smoke detectors are typically wired together in each zone and a single fire alarm control panel usually monitors a number of zones which can be arranged to correspond to different areas of a building.
-In the event of a fire, the control panel is able to identify which zone or zones contain the detector or detectors in alarm.
+In a conventional system, smoke detectors are typically wired together in each zone and a single fire alarm control panel usually monitors several zones which can be arranged to correspond to different areas of a building.
+In the event of a fire, the control panel can identify which zone or zones contain the detector or detectors in alarm.
 However, they cannot identify which individual detector or detectors are in a state of alarm.